chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - PS documentation has always been bad.
 This problem has been the same throughout its history in that it hasn't gotten worse over time [The_State_of_Things]
 - Not many PS learning resources have been available in times past [Why_is_Elm_More_Popular_Than_PureScript]

-### Limited Manpower

-- The workload is too great for one person to do alone without burning out.
-[The_State_of_Things]
-- There is public acknowledgement that there are not enough workers to keep the documentation resources in-sync with latest language releases.
-As a result, much time is spent putting out fires rather than moving the language/ecosystem forward.
-[The_State_of_Things]
-- Volunteer-based languages and their development do not have the same luxuries/resources as other languages.
-The desire to get somewhere exists, but not the time, especially when language changes/improvements break current documentation.
-[Wallowing_in_Despair]
-- A core contributor is already stretched thin with maintaining code, so asking for better documentation is too much to ask.
-[Wallowing_in_Despair]
-- [Jordan] Only volunteers who must pay their bills through other means are working on this language.
-There is no financial incentive for them to complete work, nor can they give the language their full time.
-[How_Do_We_Avoid_Ecosystem_Incoherence]
-- [Alex] A PureScript user sees that there is no "full-time" developers, but notes the opposite, that he sees there are a few people whose contributions are nearly that of full-time developers.
-[How_Do_We_Avoid_Ecosystem_Incoherence]
-- [Alex] A PureScript user believes that none of PureScript's contributors have a financial incentive to start or complete work.
-[How_Do_We_Avoid_Ecosystem_Incoherence]
-- [Alex] PureScript does not have enough manpower (or automation) to reliably update everything in the ecosystem before making a release.
-[How_Do_We_Avoid_Ecosystem_Incoherence]

-### Trusting People with Write Access to Repos and Supporting Them

-- One cannot use the "nobody gets paid to do it" reason as an excuse for poor documentation.
-Others have the same restraint and yet still succeed.
-[Wallowing_in_Despair]
-- Responding to core contributor's post about being stretched thin, the author suggests sharing the load with others.
-[Wallowing_in_Despair]
-- Core contributor thinks idea sounds good [Wallowing_in_Despair]
-    - (This reminds me of the point that the Elm creator mentioned in his talk about "The Hard Parts of Open Source") [Wallowing_in_Despair]
-- Getting support from core contributors would greatly impact the author's work.
-[Wallowing_in_Despair]
-- Core contributor does not know what extra support the author expects while the author is contributing to PureScript.
-[Wallowing_in_Despair]
-- Core contributor believes that accepting documentation means it needs to be reviewed.
-[Wallowing_in_Despair]
-- Core contributor believes that some people are better or faster at reviewing documentation than others.
-[Wallowing_in_Despair]
-- Core contributor believes that reviewing documentation can be just as difficult, if not more so, than reviewing code.
-[Wallowing_in_Despair]
-- The author believes that enthusiasm in contributing to docs lowers when it takes a long time to make a contribution (without getting a reward, like a merged PR?).
-[Wallowing_in_Despair]
-- The author believes that it's OK to allow a slightly-incorrect piece of documentation to exist if it's clear the documentation author is different from the code author, and the documentation author promises to maintain the documentation.
-[Wallowing_in_Despair]
-- The author cites evidence that even a trivial change to a core library goes unmaintained for weeks.
-[Wallowing_in_Despair]
-- The author believes that being trusted with commit-rights to a library will encourage him to be more productive.
-[Wallowing_in_Despair]
-- One has offered to maintain Pursuit, but might need some (but likely not a lot) help getting oriented to the project [The_State_of_Things]
-- It's difficult to improve the core library experience without help from the creators or maintainers of it.
-[How_Do_We_Avoid_Ecosystem_Incoherence]
-- One person is willing to write documentation and contribute.
-Unfortunately, there is not a larger vision as to what should be done and how this person should direct their documentation efforts.
-[How_Do_We_Avoid_Ecosystem_Incoherence]
-- I'm not sure what coordination this would entail.
-Perhaps a unified vision of what the community is trying to accomplish?
-[How_Do_We_Avoid_Ecosystem_Incoherence]
-- A user expressing confidence that the community is able to solve its problems; it just currently lacks coordination of some sort.
-[How_Do_We_Avoid_Ecosystem_Incoherence]

-### Breaking Changes Renders Documentation Outdated

-- Keeping documentation up-to-date via the medium of a book costs a lot of time.
-Breaking changes quickly destroys much of this work.
-[The_State_of_Things]
-- Using Try Purescript as 'learning environment with PureScript already installed' became an unreliable environment due to a breaking change.
-[The_State_of_Things]
-- It would be best to hold off on documentation until a stable language specification is defined.
-Otherwise, the same problems encountered above (quickly outdated learning resources that cost a lot of time to make) will occur again.
-[The_State_of_Things]
-- A breaking change in the language sometimes greatly impacts the ecosystem and other times only minorly impacts it.
-[The_State_of_Things]
-- Core contributor is expressing belief that breaking changes in core libraries are not likely to happen in the future as frequently and that language is finally stablizing.
-[The_State_of_Things]
-- There is a lack of communication between the language developers/contributors and those who document the language about what changes will be included/excluded in the next release.
-This makes it harder for the documenter to know what to write, what to correct/change/fix, and what to continue ignoring.
-[The_State_of_Things]
-- There is a lack of communication about the release schedule of the language and 'saving' all breaking changes for a single major release.
-[The_State_of_Things]
-- [Alex] A PureScript user believes that new language releases which include breaking changes often lead to miscommunication.
-[How_Do_We_Avoid_Ecosystem_Incoherence]
-- [Alex] A PureScript user believes that miscommunication of language releases/changes is largely accepted as normal by the community.
-[How_Do_We_Avoid_Ecosystem_Incoherence]
-- [Alex] A PureScript user believes that there was no release-related documentation marketed/announced a reasonable time before the release.
-[How_Do_We_Avoid_Ecosystem_Incoherence]

 ### FP "Best Practices" are not well-defined, are assumed, or are unconscious habits

 - The commentor might be implying that all statically-typed FP languages don't share a common set of idioms.
 [Wallowing_in_Despair]